San Remo Italy

 San Remo Map & Train Tips

 Getting in and out of the city by train is easy and San Remo railway station offers various types of service including fast regional trains and intercity trains.
 From San Remo Italy, travelling by train will also allow you to reach other great destinations such as Genoa, Milan and Turin.
+Below is a San Remo map to help you with trip planning.
 Refer to the Italy train map for an overall glimpse of the country's railway system.